Why do I write?

 - I have a voice, as do you.
 It's a beautiful thing that we've been given.
 My voice is different than yours.
 That's good.
 No, better than merely good.
 It's how God's made us, making it beyond special.
 For so long, I tried to make my voice be like someone else's.
 Guess what?
 It doesn't work.
 I love Oscar Wilde's quote, "Be yourself.
 Everyone else is already taken."
 Now I'm embracing this voice and trying to learn to let it shine for Him.
 This blog is my voice.

 - I have a story.
 Again, so do you.
 Even the good girls who grew up in Sunday School with no memory of never having Jesus in their heart have stories, too.
-This blog is also my story.
+This blog is the voice my story.

 - Christian women need to see honesty and transparency.
 I love looking at lovely blogs of women who appear to have it all together, but most of the time, rather than being inspired, I despair.
 This blog is a place where I share real life with you, mess ups and all.
 I seriously wish I could say that my children are all trained just so, that my house is on a clock-like cleaning routine and that family worship happens here every night.
 But it doesn't.
 Yesterday, my three year old came out of a public bathroom stall with just his birthday suit on from the waist down, much to the shrieks from his other three year old PE classmates.
 My kitchen floor hasn't been mopped in three weeks.
 (Okay, okay, four.)
 Family worship tonight consisted of a quick singing of Jesus Loves Me before we shoved five kids into their beds and ran downstairs.
 This is real life, people.
 My life.
 I want to encourage you that you're most definitely not alone.